ethanKletschke/PHP-Shapes/README.md

 - Added a `RectangleTest` class under the `tests` folder.
 - Tweaked the methods called in the `SquareTest` class's tests to use keyword arguments in order to make the code a bit more readable.
+- Add better handling of negative values in the `Rectangle` constructor.